lebe-dev/pw/docs/ARCHITECTURE.md

 ## 3. How TTL works

-- Backend store secrets inside in-memory key-value database with limited lifetime.
+- Backend store secrets inside [in-memory key-value storage](https://github.com/lebe-dev/pw/blob/main/backend/src/secret/storage.rs) with limited lifetime.
 Max lifetime is one day.
 - User can restrict how many times URL can be used